 Before I began questioning dominance in dogs, I viewed canine behavior through what I later came to call “dominance-colored glasses.”
 Once I took those glasses off, an amazing thing happened.
 No matter how many dogs I saw exhibiting so-called dominant behaviors, I saw them for what they really were, symptoms of anxiety and stress.

 You can watch this video of the incident Mech and Cluff reported on in 2010.
-And if you're like me you might wonder, when the wolves stare directly into the camera at the end of their tussle, has the presence of human observers perhaps caused or at least increased the magnitude of these stress behaviors (i.e., dominance)?
+And if you're like me you might wonder, when the wolves stare directly into the camera at the end of their tussle, has the presence of human observers perhaps caused or at least increased the magnitude of these stress behaviors (i.e., “dominance”)?

 LCK

-Where Will Your Dog Take You?
+Life Is an Adventure—Where Will Your Dog Take You?

 Join Me on Facebook!